 | 16 Virginia creeper and poison ivy turn a fiery red as well as some sumacs and an increasing number of maples.

-| 17 In mid-September, the first sub-freezing temperatures were traditionally recorded, along with the first frost.
-Climate change, however, has now made this a rare September occurrence.
+| 17 In mid-September, the first sub-freezing temperatures are traditionally recorded along with the first frost.
+It will be interesting to see how climate change affects this occurrence.

 | 18 Brown and black woolly bear caterpillars are a common sight, especially on paths and sidewalks.
 People used to believe that the length of the middle brown band could foretell the severity of the coming winter.
 The longer the band, the shorter and milder the winter would be.
 In reality, the caterpillar simply becomes increasingly brown as it ages.